Since November 2023, I am a post-doctoral researcher at Ecole Polytechnique, supervised by Eric Moulines.

 As of now, I have mostly studied convex problems, but I hope to work on more general classes of non-convex problems soon!

 Feel free (and even, encouraged) to reach to me if you want to discuss any of these questions, I am always happy to chat!
+You can conctact me by e-mail at paul.mangold@polytechnique.edu.

 I teach at Lille University, where I do a machine learning course for master's students and a machine learning/graph cours for bachelor students.
 More details on this page.